rust-lang/rfcs/text/0000-raw-reference-operator.md

 behaves like `Ref`.

-When interpreting MIR in the miri engine, the engine will recognize that the value produced by this `Rvalue` has raw pointer type, and hence must not satisfy any special invariants.
+When interpreting MIR in the miri engine, the engine will recognize that the value produced by this `Rvalue` has raw pointer type, and hence needs not satisfy any special invariants.

 When doing unsafety checking, we make references to packed fields that do *not* use this new "raw reference" operation a *hard error even in unsafe blocks*